railwayapp/docs/src/pages/cli/quick-start.md

 ```

 If you have a Dockerfile in your project directory, you can just run
-`railway run` to build and run the Dockerfile.
+`railway run` with no arguments to build and run the Dockerfile.

 ## Deploy